billy784512/graph-api-log-pipeline/README.md

 ![](/Assets/URL.png)

-Copt and paste the URL in `Scripts\req.ps1` and excute it to initialize subscription.
+Copy and paste the URL in `Scripts\req.ps1` and excute it to initialize subscription.